Stuart McNay

 Stuart McNay (born August 1, 1981 in Boston, Massachusetts) is an American sailor, who specialized in two-person dinghy (470) class.
-He represented the United States, at four Olympics: two times partner Graham Biehl, in 2008 and 2012 and twice with partner Dave Hughes in 2016 and 2020.
+He represented the United States at five Olympics: twice with partner Graham Biehl in 2008 and 2012, twice with partner Dave Hughes in 2016 and 2020 and most recently, once with Lara Dallman-Weiss in 2024.
+Mcnay is a national, continental, and world champion and podium finisher in dinghy and keelboat classes in the role of helm and tactician.
+Additionally, he coaches youth, collegiate, and adult level athletes.

 Background

 Stu learned to race at Beverly Yacht Club in Marion, Massachusetts.
 He was a multi time All-American in collegiate sailing at Yale University.
 He has raced for the US Sailing Team since 2003.
-As of September 2014, McNay/Biehl were ranked sixth in the world for two-person dinghy class by the International Sailing Federation, following their successes at the North American Championships and ISAF Sailing World Cup Series in Miami, Florida, United States.
+As of February 2012, McNay/Biehl were ranked fourth in the world for two-person dinghy class by the International Sailing Federation, following their successes at the North American Championships and ISAF Sailing World Cup Series in Miami, Florida, United States.

+Entering 2016, the Rio Olympic year, McNay/Hughes held the number three world ranking.

 Olympic sailing

 At the 2008 Olympic Games, McNay/Biehl finished thirteenth, edging out Israel's Gideon Kliger and Udi Gal.

 At the 2012 Summer Olympics in London, McNay competed for the second time as a helmsman in the men's 470 class by finishing thirteenth and receiving a berth from the ISAF World Championships in Perth, Western Australia.
 Teaming again with Biehl, they finished fourteenth-place finish in fleet of twenty-seven boats.

-At the 2016 Olympic Games in Rio McNay and Hughes finished 4th in the men's 470 class, with McNay as helmsman.
+At the 2016 Olympic Games in Rio, McNay and Hughes finished 4th in the men's 470 class, with McNay as helmsman.

-At the 2020 Olympic Games in Tokyo McNay and Hughes finished 9th overall in the men's 470 class, with McNay as helmsman.
+At the 2020 Olympic Games in Tokyo, McNay and Hughes finished 9th in the men's 470 class.

+McNay will compete in the 2024 Olympic Games in Marseille, France, in the mixed 470 class with Lara Dallman-Weiss.

 Other events

+McNay has wins and podium finishes at Sailing Cup events and continental championships, including Gold, Silver, and Bronze at consecutive European Championships - 2015, 2017, and 2016 respectively.

-At the 2014 ISAF Sailing World Championships, McNay and his new partner David Hughes set a best career record with a fifth-place finish in the men's 470 class to secure their spot on the U.S. sailing team for the Olympics.
+At the 2014 ISAF Sailing World Championships, McNay and his new partner David Hughes secured their Olympic berth with a fifth-place finish in the men's 470 class.